Short Haired Dog Grooming & Odour Control: UK Guide (2025)

 Never use mechanical clippers on spaniel or setter ears.
 This creates an unnatural, blunt look and can actually increase matting problems.

-Professional-grade slicker brush perfect for daily feather maintenance.
-Soft pins ideal for sensitive spaniel and setter skin, with flexible head for comfortable grooming.
+For professional-grade slicker brushes, the GROOM PROFESSIONAL Double Sided Flexible Slicker Brush is ideal for daily feather maintenance.
+Soft pins are perfect for sensitive spaniel and setter skin, with a flexible head for comfortable grooming.

-View on Amazon UK →Award-winning super-absorbent drying bag perfect for post-walk cleanup.
-Keeps cars and homes clean while gently drying feathered coats without matting.
+For post-walk cleanup, the Luxury Dog Drying Bag is award-winning and super-absorbent.
+Keeps cars and homes clean while gently drying feathered coats without causing matting.

-Shop Paw Daw →Professional bath brush for applying shampoos and conditioners evenly through feathered coats.
-Gentle bristles perfect for sensitive spaniel and setter skin.
+Professional bath brush for applying shampoos and conditioners evenly through feathered coats

-Shop Warren London →Daily brushing isn't optional for feathered breeds - it's essential.
+Daily brushing isn't optional for feathered breeds - it's essential.
 Mats can form within hours of feathers getting wet or dirty, especially in our damp Kent climate.
 The good news is that proper daily care only takes a few minutes once you know the technique.
+For comprehensive daily prevention strategies, see our detailed preventing matting between grooms guide.

 Professional groomers use a method called "line brushing" to ensure they reach every layer of the coat.
 Here's how to do it properly: